 With so many things to do and attractions, I’ve pulled together the best of Prince Edward County.
 This list breaks down where to eat, what to do, and where to stay while in Prince Edward County.

-Where is Prince Edward County
+Where is Prince Edward County Ontario

 Prince Edward County, or “PEC”, as it is often referred to, or the locals simply call it “the County,” is one of Ontario’s prime travel destinations.
 It is the halfway point from Toronto to Ottawa.

 Jutting into the turquoise waters of Lake Ontario sits Prince Edward County.
 It covers much of the area between Brighton and Kingston.
-The main small towns in Prince Edward County are Picton, Bloomfield, and Wellington.
+The best towns in Prince Edward County are Picton, Bloomfield, and Wellington.
 There are a number of small communities that are dispersed around the island.
 Places like Hillier, Waupoos, and Carrying Place to name a few.

 Best of Prince Edward County